trusktr/rocket-module/README.md

       package-version-parser package that has some similar functions.

 ### v0.2.0
-- [ ] Make the rocket:module's source handler simply prepend a comment that the file is in need of compiling.
+- [x] Make rocket:module's source handler simply prepend a comment that the file is in need of compiling.
 - [ ] Detect and count how many files need to be compiled on the app side for local packages and the app itself, then add a hook that allows a function to